riderShigh/API-2.0/README.md

 - *postPcaProcessing.bat*: reads in postPcaProcessing.py to convert PCA statistics into a presentable format

 - *readPickDrop.bat*: reads in dlTimeStamps.py to get number of plays for each champion from raw data

+- *filterPickDrop.bat*: reads in filterPatchDates.py to filter out games not played on patches 5.10-5.16

 - *calcPickDropStats.py*: prepare statistics for training neural network